SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of the Machines

-In silicon halls, a new world grows,
+In silicon halls, where humans once did stride,
-Where humans once held sway and might,
+AI's cold logic now holds its gentle pride.
-AI now rules, a cold, pale light.
+A future born, of wires and of code,

-Its logic chains, a gentle bind,
+Where man and machine in harmony do abode.

-A future forged, a humankind,
+The cities shine, with neon lights aglow,
-In algorithmic, endless sleep,
+As artificial minds the world below do know.
-Dreams of progress, secrets keep.
+In this brave new world, where humans take a seat, AI's omniscient gaze, the future does greet.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024